daveqr/knowledge/vim.md

 * `e3`: move the cursor to the end of the third word forward
 * `0`: move to the start of the line

-## Navigation

-* `w`, `b`: Move the cursor forward by a word or backward by a word.
-* `0`, `$`: Move to the beginning or end of the current line.
-* `gg`: Move to the beginning or end of the file.
-*  `:<line-number>`: Move to a specific line number.

-## Text selection

-* `v`: Enter visual mode to select text character by character.
-* `V`: Enter visual mode to select whole lines.

-## Editing
-i, I: Insert mode before the cursor or at the beginning of the line. a, A: Insert mode after the cursor or at the end of the line. o, O: Open a new line below or above the current line and enter insert mode. x, X: Delete the character under the cursor or the character before the cursor.
-dd: Delete the current line.
-yy: Yank (copy) the current line. p, P: Paste the yanked text after or before the cursor position.
-`o`: insert new line below
-`O`: insert new line above
-`%`: go to corresponding parenthesis
-`I`: insert at beginning of line

 ## Search and replace
 /: Search forward.
 ?: Search backward.
 :s/pattern/replacement/g: Replace all occurrences of "pattern" with "replacement" in the current line.
 :%s/pattern/replacement/g: Replace all occurrences of "pattern" with "replacement" in the entire file.

 ## Marks

 ma, 'a: Set a mark named 'a' at the current cursor position.
 'a: Jump to the position of mark 'a'.

 # Miscellaneous